davidcemin/rtai_proj/README.md

 ## Introduction

 This project implements the distributed simulation of a mobile robot using a real time system.
-The processes are separated in 3 parts:
+The simulation is separated in 3 parts:
 - Plant: Implements the dynamic equations to simulate the robot;
 - Control: Implements the control signals and
 - Adjust: Implements the threads to adjust the controller's parameters.